-Student Name: Date:

-Clinical Instructor: Facility & Location:

-Setting and Situation: (location, parties involved, ci rcumstances)
+Setting and Situation: (location, parties involved, circumstances)

 Occurrence:

 Student's Action, Behavior, or Response:

 Instructor's Interpretation/Commentary:

 Student's Interpretation/Commentary:

-Student's signature Date:

-CI's signature Date:

-$A dapted \ from \ ''Anecdotal \ Record" \ of \ the \ APTA's \ CI \ Credentialing \ and \ Education \ Program \ Manual \ and \ Shea, \ et \ al.$
+Adapted from "Anecdotal Record" of the APTA's CI Credentialing and Education Program Manual and Shea, et al.

-CLINICAL LEARNING CONTRACT
+CLINICAL EDUCATION AGREEMENT

-Student Name: Date: Clinical Instructor: Facility & Location: The attached, detailed clinical ob jectives (See page 52) reflect the results of my discussion with , the CCCI E/CI at name facility In that discussion we clarified the e facility's expectations of my behavior and performance in areas which were identified as deficits s on date The purpose of defining specific objectives and performance standards is to make clear the facility's expectations of my perform ance and to provide more structure and guidance for learning and development during the ren nainder of the clinical internship.
-I understand that it is my respons ibility to incorporate these objectives during the remainder of my clinical internship at the is facility.
-Failure to meet these objectives by the end of the clinical could result in the following consequences: I understand that emphasis on the ese stated objectives should in no way be construed to mean that any other goals or objectives a as stated in the syllabus for this clinical internship are less important or less critical for my successf ful completion of this clinical internship.
-Student's signature Date: CI's signature Date: CCCE's signature Date: DCE's signature Date:
+The purpose of defining specific objectives and performance standards is to make clear the facility's expectations of my performance and to provide more structure and guidance for learning and development during the remainder of the clinical education experience.

+I understand that it is my responsibility to incorporate these objectives during the remainder of my clinical education experience at this facility.
+Failure to meet these objectives by the end of the clinical could result in the following consequences:

+I understand that emphasis on these stated objectives should in no way be construed to mean that any other goals or objectives as stated in the syllabus for this clinical education experience are less important or less critical for my successful completion of this clinical education experience.

+Adapted from "Sample Learning Contract" of the APTA's CI Credentialing and Education Program Manual.

-DOCUMENT ΓS & FORMS : CLINICAI L SITES AND STUDENTS
+DOCUMENTS & FORMS: CLINICAL SITES AND STUDENTS